Human rights in Peru: Religious rights

 The Constitution, along with numerous laws and policies, protect the freedom of religion.
-However, non-Catholic groups have continuously struggled to obtain the same freedoms given to those who are Catholic.
+However, in the past, non-Catholic groups have continuously struggled to obtain the same freedoms given to those who are Catholic.
 Non-Catholic religious groups were unable to receive certain benefits provided to those in the Catholic Church, and frequently experience societal abuses as a result of their religious affiliation and beliefs.
 In Article 50 of the Constitution, it states that the state "extends its contribution" to the Catholic Church and "may" to other religions.

-About 81% of the Peruvian population is Roman Catholic, 13% Protestant, and 3% other religions.
-The minority religious groups have criticized religious freedom laws, claiming they do not address the problem of inequality, and can be discriminatory and unconstitutional.
+The 2017 census stated that 76% of the population was Catholic, 14% was Protestant (mainly evangelical), 5.1% were nonreligious and 4.9% followed other religions; other religious groups included Israelites of the New Universal Pact (an evangelical Christian group blending biblical and Andean religious beliefs, with an emphasis on communal farming life), Jehovah’s Witnesses, The Church of Jesus Christ of Latter-day Saints (Church of Jesus Christ), Jews, Muslims, Baha’is, Buddhists, Orthodox Christians, and the International Society of Krishna Consciousness.
+In the past, minority religious groups have criticized religious freedom laws, claiming they do not address the problem of inequality, and can be discriminatory and unconstitutional.
 Many Peruvians continue to have problems with Christian religious groups who impose their culture on those populations who have different beliefs and ways of life.
 However, Peru has taken many steps toward establishing more legal rights for numerous religious groups.
 Through the development of the Office of Interfaith Affairs, Peru has worked to address problems with religious tolerance.
 Many minority groups have said that they were pleased with adjustments made by the government in 2011 and 2016 to reduce favoritism toward the Catholic Church and relax organization registration requirements.
 Even though there are still inequalities to be addressed when it comes to religious freedom, the Peruvian government has worked to combat problems surrounding non-Catholic religious groups, and continues to push for institutional equality.